 Conclusion – What Is The Best Aspect Ratio For Gaming?

-The 16:9 aspect ratio is currently the most common one, meaning that it is also universally supported.
-Additionally, a 16:9 monitor will inevitably offer better value and, potentially, features that aren’t available in the more affordable 21:9 monitors.
+The 16:9 proportion is currently the most common one, implying that it is also widely supported.
+Moreover, a 16:9 monitor will unavoidably offer better value and, potentially, features that aren’t obtainable in the more economical 21:9 monitors.

 At the end of the day, however, unless you’re a PC gaming enthusiast or you like having multiple windows open at once on your desktop, going with a 16:9 aspect ratio is the safest bet.
 And as mentioned above, not all games support 21:9 displays, so if you plan on getting one to get an edge in competitive multiplayer, make sure the game you’re playing can support it first.